sagar294/Highway-Racer/README.md

   * All systems are related with editor scripts.
   * Clean code, written in C#.
   * Easy to use, highly customizable.
-  * Detailed and updated online documentation.
   * All materials are compatible with [URP].
 Project can be upgraded to URP easily.
-  * Guaranteed support

 ## Full PDF Documentation for;

  * Creating & Configurating New Vehicles.
  * Creating & Configurating New Levels.
  * Configurating Main Menu, Options, Canvases, Score Systems, Multipliers, etc...
  * Optimization On Levels.

-I'll keep project updated.
-So, don't worry about future updates, fixes, and improvements.

-Your reviews are most valued for us.
-Please don't hesitate to writing a review to us.

-* Soundtracks used in webdemo is not included in the package.
-These licensed soundtrack store links are referred in documentation.